cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 ![train_res](/images/tp-3/train_res.png)
 *<center><small>A nice t-shirt we generated!</small></center>*

-The results look simple, but this method can be scaled on bigger datasets to produce better results but need better hardware and longer training time.
+The results look simple, but this method can be scaled on bigger datasets to produce better results but needs better hardware and longer training time.

 You can also run inference at the end of the notebook yourself in the `Test The Model` section at the end, that will generate random images of clothes.